taskflow/taskflow/README.md

 });  // subflow starts to run after the callable scope
 ```

-Detaching or Joining a subflow has different meaning in the ready status of
+Detaching or joining a subflow has different meaning in the completion status of
-the future object referred to it.
+its parent node.
 In a joined subflow,
 the completion of its parent node is defined as when all tasks
 inside the subflow (possibly nested) finish.